 When I moved back to Maryland, my friends set me up on a blind date – you might remember this was one of my 24 for 24.
 I was kind of nervous but figured we’d have enough to talk about based on the mutual friend factor (even if my friends flunked as matchmakers).
 While it turned out there wasn’t any chemistry there, the date was really fun!
 We ordered a flight of the bartender’s favorite beers for sampling.
 The activity gave us something to focus on and took the pressure off our initial conversation preventing potential blind date awkwardness.

-So when I visited Brookland Pint I was excited to find their drink menu was twice the size of their lunch menu.
+So when I visited Brookland Pint I was excited to find their drink menu was twice the size of their lunch menu, and it looked like they had a couple of Commercial Beer Tap Systems to accommodate all that beer.
 Since we stopped by just after the Pope’s visit, all the beers were religious themed.
 We ordered up four of the bartenders favorites in 4 oz sampling glasses.
 Most of the beer on tap are brewed locally but a few are imported.